 But, friends, I have become alarmed at the havoc being wrecked on the art of bed making by those who should know better but are doing so in the name of “style.”
 No longer is a bed the summation of two sheets, a bedspread, and a pillow or two.
 We now have “comforters” and “throws” and all kinds of fluffy stuff on top and all around the sides of a perfectly good bed.
 The inefficiency of these actions boggles the mind.

-The following example simply is another testimony to the superiority of men over women, and as such….but I digress…back to the example.
+The following example is simply another testimony to the superiority of men over women, and as such…. but I digress…back to the example.
 What happens when a woman hops up in the morning and the bed needs to be made?
 That’s right!
-Either EVERYTHING comes off the bed and is painfully and slowly reinstalled, or all components of the bed coverings, pillows, etc. are reassembled with the meticulousness of a brain surgeon.
+EVERYTHING comes off the bed, and all components of the bed...sheets, blankets, bedspread, miscellaneous coverings, pillows, etc. are reassembled with the meticulousness of a brain surgeon.
 A man, however, with an efficiency that is truly instinctive, grabs the bedspread, jerks it up over everything, and smoothes it out.
 So what if one of the sheets is crammed down by your ankles!
 You can pull it up when you crawl in the sack the next night.
-So what if a pillow case is missing?
+So what if a pillowcase is missing?
 It'll show up on wash day.
 And what about those pillows?
-If you have a woman in your home, you probably have more pillows in your house than the average sized Holiday Inn…and most of them are on the bed.
+If you have a woman in your home, you probably have more pillows in your house than in the average sized Holiday Inn…and most of them are on the bed.

 I submit to you that the simple act of making a bed has become a grotesque aberration of the pure act it once was.
 It’s time for us men to take the art of bed making back to the basics.
 Gentlemen, go to your nearest army surplus store, buy two G.I. blankets and TAKE CHARGE!